kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 ## Parameter definition file (parameter.cue)

-In the example above, we use the parameter `namespace`  to set the name of namespace resource.
+In the example above, we use the parameter `namespace`  to set the name of Kubernetes `namespace` resource.
 Actually, we also need a parameter definition file (`parameter.cue`) to declare what parameters this addon has.
 For example,

 ```cue
 parameter: {